MiraLindroos/MiraLindroos/README.md

 I'm a graduate in **Business Information Systems** from **TAMK (Tampere University of Applied Sciences)**.
 This repository showcases some of the projects I've built during my studies and free time.
 🔥Currently I am developing a time management web application with React and Firebase.
-You can see the project from my pinned repositories under the name FlowSoft!

 I'm **looking for full-time opportunities**, where I can apply my existing knowledge while learning new technologies!